Intergovernmental Agreements – Quotas

 - Recommendation from teacher/department (see instructions from the faculty, in some cases the recommendation is not required because the department chooses the candidate)

-- Instructions for completion of the electronic application form in the CIC database:
+- Instructions for completion of the electronic application form in the CZS database:

 Duties of the student:

 - Complete and sign the Learning Agreement.
+Please find more details in the document How to fill in Changes to LA online (in the section Documents).
 You can find further information here.

 - Document the foreign placement in the IS MU in the section Internships and Stays and upload the signed Learning Agreement